This is a technical note about a problem that is going to bite agentic AI users soon.

 Limping along without knowing it

-There’s a concept from distributed systems research called limplock: hardware that degrades silently while the cluster treats it as healthy, causing the whole system to crawl without ever triggering a failover.
-Current LLM systems aren’t literally failing but the effect on the system is the same: the latency is throttling everything, keeping it away from the states where coordination failures would start cascading.
+There’s a concept from distributed systems research called limplock.
+This is hardware that degrades silently while the cluster treats it as healthy, causing the whole system to crawl without ever triggering a failover.
+Current LLM systems aren’t literally failing but the effect on the system is the same.
+The latency is throttling everything, keeping it away from the states where coordination failures would start cascading.

 What the current architecture isn’t solving